Skip to Content

 The Bachelor of Information Sciences, includes a range of topics such as computer science, software engineering and information technology.
 It is the perfect degree if you would like to pursue a career as a computing professional.
 The Bachelor of Science (Computer Science) allows computer science to be combined with other science subjects such as mathematics, statistics and physics.

 Most Bachelor of Information Sciences majors are available as minors.
-To see what courses are needed for a minor, click the 'Regulations' button and scroll to the subject you are interested in.
+To see what courses are needed for a minor, check the regulations and scroll to the subject you are interested in.

 There are also two additional minors listed for the BInfSc as outlined below.
 For details on campus and distance availability please see the Minors page or contact a student adviser.